IllegalLettuce/espectre_micro/README.md

 > Built on top of the original [ESPectre](https://github.com/EdoardoLuciani/espetre) project by Edoardo Luciani.

 A passive, infrastructure-free room-level occupancy and motion localisation system using WiFi Channel State Information (CSI) collected from a single ESP32 node.
 No cameras, no PIR sensors, no wearables — just the existing WiFi signal.
+No modifications of router needed either, this works on any commerical router.

 ---